PortMidi/portmidi/pm_java/README.txt

 16 Jun 2009
 updated 2021

+This directory implements a JNI library so that Java programs can use the PortMidi API.
+This was mainly created to implement PmDefaults, a program to set default input and output devices for PortMidi applications.

 PmDefaults never found much use.
 I recommend you implement per-application preferences and store default PortMidi device numbers for input and output there.
 (Or better yet, store device *names* since numbers can change if you plug in or remove USB devices.)

-Even without PmDefaults, a PortMidi API for Java would probably be an improvement over other Java libraries, but there is very little MIDI development in Java, so I have not maintained this API.
+Even without PmDefaults, a PortMidi API for Java is probably an improvement over other Java libraries, but there is very little MIDI development in Java, so I have not maintained this API.
 The only thing probably seriously wrong now is an interface to the